Skip to main content

 • Sleep disorders : 30% higher risk

-• Suicidal ideation : 76% higher risk after 90 days of use
+• Suicidal thoughts : 76% higher risk after 90 days of use

-Despite these alarming findings, opioids often remain the first choice for treating chronic pain.
+Despite these alarming findings, opioids often remain the first choice in the treatment of chronic pain.

 The need for a paradigm shift

-Chronic pain is a complex challenge that requires more than just masking symptoms.
-They have a massive impact on the physical and mental health as well as the quality of life of those affected.
-A rethink in medicine is urgently needed - away from short-term solutions that cause long-term harm and towards treatment approaches that improve quality of life.
+Chronic pain is a complex challenge that requires more than simply masking symptoms.
+It massively impacts the physical and mental health, as well as the quality of life, of those affected.
+A paradigm shift in medicine is urgently needed – away from short-term solutions that cause long-term harm, and towards treatment approaches that improve quality of life.

 Why the medical use of cannabis should be seriously considered: